pradelmerlyn/mpallc-applicant-exam/README.md

 Included in this repository are two folders containing the two parts of the exam.
 Kindly read the instructions carefully.

 ## Instructions
 1. Use of frameworks such as React, Vue, Angular, etc. is not allowed.
+(Part 2)
 2. Use of other libraries is not allowed.
+(Part 1 and 2)
 3. You are only allowed to code in Javascript es5/es6.
+(Part 1 and 2)
 4. Html and styling with css is required and must be responsive.
+(Part 2)

 ## Part 1 - Javascript Coding Challenge
 Kindly put your code on the provided .js file inside the part 1 folder.